 wikimedia.org/w/index.php?curid=28315333 Picture cropped and reduced.
 Shannon Dorey, Manichaeism p.
 11

-In the Dogon religion, this serpent figure represented Lébé, the mother of humanity, who had a human upper body and a fish-tailed or serpent-tailed lower body like the Nummo.
-Lébé was androgynous but five generations after her birth, humans became single sexed beings.Shannon Dorey, Manichaeism p.
+In the Dogon religion, Lébé had a human upper body and a fish-tailed or serpent-tailed lower body like the alien Nummo.
+Lébé was considered the mother of humanity and although she was androgynous, five generations after her birth, humans became single sexed beings.Shannon Dorey, Manichaeism p.
 11 .

 Tree of Jesse Between 1167 and 1175 By w:Herrad of Landsberg - , Public Domain,Hortus deliciarum, 1175 https://commons.wikimedia.org/w/index.php? curid=1575946